 When puppies playing with toys on a fake football field is the main premise, it’s hard to go wrong.
 And when the cause is shelter and rescue animal adoption, you don’t have to feel guilty about wallowing in the cuteness.

 You also don’t need a cable company to see whether Team Fluff takes back the Lombarky Trophy in 2022, or if Team Ruff can top their amazing comeback in the fourth quarter last year.

 Puppy Bowl on Animal Planet

 Others have attempted to copy the Puppy Bowl’s success.
 In 2014, Hallmark Channel launched the Kitten Bowl and National Geographic Wild premiered the Fish Bowl.
 But only Animal Planet has had runaway success.

 NFL Films, the studio that does the official in-house documentaries on all NFL properties, produced a “Making Of” featurette on its canine counterpart.
 And the 2021 game’s score and highlights were reported on by the sports divisions of NBC, CBS, and Fox as well as ESPN and Sports Illustrated.

 While no one exactly takes it seriously — Puppies, remember? — in its eighteenth year, it is appropriately acknowledged for the genuine phenomenon in its own right that it is.

 Animal Planet is one of the core channels of Discovery Inc, along with Discovery, Food Network, HGTV, TLC, and Investigation Discovery (ID).
-Other Discovery properties include BBC America, Cooking Channel, Destination America, Discovery Life, Discovery Family, DIY Network, Oprah Winfrey Network (OWN), Science, and Travel Channel.
+Other Discovery properties include BBC America, Cooking Channel, Destination America, Discovery Life, Discovery Family, Magnolia Network (formerly DIY), Oprah Winfrey Network (OWN), Science, and Travel Channel.

 Curiosity Stream is a channel of on-demand documentaries founded by John Hendricks, who was the original founder of Discovery Inc.